 Before you begin, be aware of the following information:

 - You are not required to install Azure Multi-Factor Authentication Server on your AD FS server.
-However, you must install the Multi-Factor Authentication adapter for AD FS on a Windows Server 2012 R2 that is running AD FS.
+However, you must install the Multi-Factor Authentication adapter for AD FS on a Windows Server 2012 R2 or Windows Server 2016 that is running AD FS.
 You can install the server on a different computer if it is a supported version and you install the AD FS adapter separately on your AD FS federation server.
 See the following procedures to learn how to install the adapter separately.

-- When the MFA Server AD FS adapter was designed, it was anticipated that AD FS could pass the name of the relying party to the adapter.
-Then, the relying party name could be used as an application name.
-However, this turned out not to be the case.
-If your organization is using text message or mobile app verification methods, the strings defined in Company Settings contain a placeholder, <$application_name$>.
+- If your organization is using text message or mobile app verification methods, the strings defined in Company Settings contain a placeholder, <$application_name$>.
 In MFA Server v7.1, you can provide an application name that replaces this placeholder.
 In v7.0 or older, this placeholder is not automatically replaced when you use the AD FS adapter.
-We recommend that you remove the placeholder from the appropriate strings when you secure AD FS.
+For those older versions, remove the placeholder from the appropriate strings when you secure AD FS.

 - The account that you use to sign in must have user rights to create security groups in your Active Directory service.

 - The Multi-Factor Authentication AD FS adapter installation wizard creates a security group called PhoneFactor Admins in your instance of Active Directory.
 It then adds the AD FS service account of your federation service to this group.
-We recommend that you verify on your domain controller that the PhoneFactor Admins group is indeed created and that the AD FS service account is a member of this group.
+Verify on your domain controller that the PhoneFactor Admins group is indeed created and that the AD FS service account is a member of this group.
 If necessary, manually add the AD FS service account to the PhoneFactor Admins group on your domain controller.

 - For information about installing the Web Service SDK with the user portal, read about deploying the user portal for Azure Multi-Factor Authentication Server.

 Install Azure Multi-Factor Authentication Server locally on the AD FS server